Tarasova-AI/Assistant-Doux-UX/02_User journey and needs.md

-# Understanding the User Under Stress
+# Understanding the user under stress
 *Mapping pain points to UX decisions in pediatric emergency situations*

 ---